U.S. flag

 Establishing the Diagnosis

-The diagnosis of a DCX-related disorder is established in a proband by identification of one of the following on molecular genetic testing (see Table 1):
+Male proband.
+The diagnosis of a DCX-related disorder is established in a male proband with suggestive findings and a hemizygous pathogenic (or likely pathogenic) variant in DCX identified by molecular genetic testing (see Table 1).

 Gene-targeted testing requires that the clinician determine which gene(s) are likely involved, whereas genomic testing does not.
-Because the phenotype of DCX-related disorders is broad, individuals with the distinctive brain MRI findings described in Suggestive Findings are likely to be diagnosed using gene-targeted testing (see Option 1), whereas those with insufficient clinical and imaging data in whom the diagnosis of a DCX-related disorder has not been considered are more likely to be diagnosed using genomic testing (see Option 2).
+Individuals with the distinctive brain MRI findings described in Suggestive Findings are likely to be diagnosed using gene-targeted testing (see Option 1), whereas those with insufficient clinical and imaging data in whom the diagnosis of a DCX-related disorder has not been considered are more likely to be diagnosed using genomic testing (see Option 2).

 Option 1

-When the phenotypic and laboratory findings suggest the diagnosis of a DCX-related disorder molecular genetic testing approaches can include single-gene testing or use of a multigene panel:
+When the phenotypic and neuroimaging findings suggest the diagnosis of a DCX-related disorder in the presence of a positive family history compatible with an X-linked transmission, molecular genetic testing approaches can include single-gene testing or use of a multigene panel:

 • Single-gene testing.
 Sequence analysis of DCX detects missense, nonsense, and splice site variants and small intragenic deletions/insertions.
-Typically exon or whole-gene deletions/duplications in females are not detected; however, a deletion may result in PCR failure in a male.
-Perform sequence analysis first.
-If no pathogenic variant is found perform gene-targeted deletion/duplication analysis to detect intragenic deletions or duplications.
+Typically, exon or whole-gene deletions/duplications in females are not detected; however, a deletion may result in failure of PCR amplification in a male.
+Sequence analysis is recommended first.
+If no pathogenic variant is found, gene-targeted deletion/duplication analysis is recommended to detect intragenic deletions or duplications.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.